Overview

 Measuring Heart Rate

 The easiest way to measure heart rate is with a fitness tracker because the device does it for you.
-If you don’t use a fitness tracker, you can also manually check your heart rate.
+You can manually check your heart rate if you don’t use a fitness tracker.
 Use the tips of your first two fingers and press lightly over the artery on the inside of the wrist of the opposite hand.
 Count your pulse for 30 seconds and multiply by two to find your beats per minute.

 Subjective Measures of Heart Rate and Intensity

 There are also subjective measures you can use to determine your activity level.
 One method researchers use to quantify exercise is the Borg Rating of Perceived Exertion (RPE) scale, which measures how hard it feels the body is working.
 This includes heart rate, breathing rate, sweating, and muscle fatigue.
-The scale ranges from a score of six, indicating no exertion at all, up to 20 signifying maximal exertion.
-Each number corresponds to heart rate.
+The scale ranges from a score of six, indicating no exertion, up to 20, signifying maximal exertion.
+Each number corresponds to the heart rate.
 A six corresponds to a heart rate of 60 beats per minute, 12 to 120 beats per minute, etc.

 A straightforward method that involves no math is the talk test.
 If you’re doing a moderate-intensity activity, you can talk but not sing.
-During a vigorous activity, you will not be able to say more than a few words without pausing for a breath.
+If you are doing a vigorous activity, you cannot say more than a few words without pausing for a breath.
 If you do not already monitor your heart rate, you don’t need to start.
 Like anything, it is easy to overthink this.
-Keep it simple and pay attention to how your body feels if you feel like your heart rate is too high, slow down.
+Please keep it simple and pay attention to how your body feels.
+If you feel like your heart rate is too high, slow down.
 If you can easily talk and are comfortable increasing your activity, you can.

 How Cardio Affects Your Baby

 Your blood volume increases 50% during pregnancy to support your growing baby and placenta.
-The additional blood requires your heart works harder.
+The additional blood requires your heart to work harder.
 That may mean that you reach an increase in heart rate more quickly than normal during exercise.
-As you get further into your pregnancy and your belly grows, it pushes all of your other organs up, decreasing your lung capacity.
+As you get further into your pregnancy and your belly grows, it pushes your other organs up, decreasing your lung capacity.
 This can make you short of breath or make breathing more challenging, especially during cardio workouts.

 Your baby’s blood supply is reliant on yours.
 During a cardio workout, your body redirects blood towards working muscles, and the theoretical concern is that this could reduce blood flow to your baby.
 Reduced blood flow to a baby in utero could result in a baby who is small for gestational age, low birth weight, and prematurity.
 Many studies examining cardio in pregnancy specifically look at these outcomes to determine safety.
 A meta-analysis examined vigorous-intensity exercise completed into the third trimester and found it safe for most healthy pregnancies.
 We need further research on vigorous-intensity exercise in the first and second trimesters and exercise intensity exceeding 90% of the maximum heart rate.